ipleung/ipleung/README.md

 - 👀 I’m interested in old computers
 - 🌱 I’m currently learning the basics
 - 💞️ I’m looking to collaborate on you giving me help
-- 📫 How to reach me ianleung@pioneers.berkeley.edu
+- 📫 How to reach me ipleung@ucsc.edu

 <!---
-finnisherthefin/finnisherthefin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+ipleung/ipleung is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->